Essentials for New Day Students

 Each student’s ID card is also Stevenson School’s on-campus purchase card.
 Simoneau’s snack bar in the Rosen Family Student Center is a place to purchase granola bars, donuts, lattes, etc. Simoneau’s accepts both cash and the student ID card.
 In order to purchase treats at Simoneau’s using the student ID card, the student account must be current and you must also have your parents complete the campus spending limits form on their Parent Pirate Page.
 If the form is not completed and monthly spending limits are not established, you will not be able to use the student ID card for purchases at Simoneau's or the campus store.
 For additional questions, please contact Ms. Mary McGuinness at firstname.lastname@example.org.

 It is important to look ahead and schedule your vacations around breaks carefully so there are no conflicts with missing school or exams.
-For more information about fall break in November, winter break in December, and spring break in February, please download this resource for your reference.
+For more information about fall break in November, winter break in December, and spring break in February, please reference the Planning for Our Return documents for your reference.

 Winter break (in December) immediately follows closing day after the end of the semester exams.
 Students should plan on staying through the end of the school day.
 Fall break (in November) and spring break (in February) immediately follow the last day of classes, so we encourage students and parents to schedule vacation plans that do not require an earlier departure.
 Students may depart for fall and spring break any time after their last class on Friday.
 In an extreme circumstance, an early departure before breaks may be approved by the dean of students via an application for a planned absence, which is available in the dean’s offices and must be submitted well in advance.